 - Kibbi Henderson, Associate Diversity and Inclusion Officer, Staff Equity Administrator – Ensures that considerations of diversity and inclusion are central to hiring and personnel decisions at the iSchool, coordinates diversity training for personnel, and identifies additional opportunities to promote diversity and inclusion in the workplace.

 - The Diversity Committee – Collaborates to lead efforts related to the iSchool’s ability to inclusively engage and meet the needs of all faculty, staff, students, and partners.
 This includes, but is not limited to, promoting awareness of diversity issues within the College; facilitating efforts to increase the representation of underrepresented populations among the students, staff, faculty, and partners; arranging for the College to work with organizations and be represented at diversity events; and coordinating the James Partridge Award.

 The iSchool also is home to iDiversity, an organization for iSchool graduate students interested in inclusion information practice and diversification of the information professions. iDiversity hosts a range of talks and events on these topics.
 The activities of the organization include providing information literacy tutoring at local educational institutions, helping local libraries with fundraising, building free libraries for communities with no local library access, and other advocacy projects.
-You can follow iDiversity on Twitter at @iDiversityUMD #iDiversity or go to their website at idiversity.umd.edu.
+You can follow iDiversity on Twitter at @iDiversityUMD #iDiversity or email them at iDiversity.email@example.com.